EmperorNumerius/Forge/README.md

 ## Additional notes

 * The full Forge Printer and Mainboard BOM will (soon be) at the bottom of this doc.
 The Forge Printer BOM is not currently available until we begin prototyping.
-However, the BOM for the Forge Mainbaord will be available as a CSV in `Electronics/Motherboard/billofmaterials.csv`.
+However, the BOM for the Forge Mainbaord is currently available as a CSV in `Electronics/Motherboard/billofmaterials.csv`.
 * The estimated value of the Forge Printer is $200-$250, but this estimate will change over time.
   * However, Forge will be **100% Free for teens 18 and under after designing 5 models and submiting a PR**
 * Currently, Forge's parts and components are planned to be manufactured by [Siboor](https://www.siboor.com), a well established supplier of 3D Printing components.